Laptev Sea: Extent

-Komsomolets Island from Cape Molotov to South Eastern Cape; thence to Cape Vorochilov, Oktiabrskaya Revolutziya Island to Cape Anuchin.
+Komsomolets Island from the Arctic Cape to South Eastern Cape; thence to Cape Vorochilov, Oktiabrskaya Revolutziya Island to Cape Anuchin.
 Then to Cape Unslicht on Bolshevik Island.
 Bolshevik Island to Cape Yevgenov.
 Thence to Cape Pronchisthehev on the main land (see Russian chart No. 1484 of the year 1935).

 On the North A line joining Cape Molotov to the Northern extremity of Kotelni Island.

 On the East From the Northern extremity of Kotelni Island – through Kotelni Island to Cape Madvejyi.
 Then through Malyi Island [Little Lyakhovsky Island], to Cape Vaguin on Great Liakhov Island.
 Thence to Cape Sviatoy Nos on the main land.

 Using current geographic names and transcription this definition corresponds to the area shown in the map.